oktaytuncay/Kubernetes/kubernetes.md

              --from-literal=DB_Password=paswrd
 ```

-However this could get complicated when you have too many secrets to pass.
-In another wat to input the secret data is through the file.
+However, this could get complicated when you have too many secrets to pass.
+Another way, to input, the secret data is through the file.
 Use the from file option to specify a path to the file that contains the required data.

 ```bash
 kubectl create secret generic \